erobwen/reactive-flow/README.md

 ![Logotype](/src/document/flow.PNG?raw=true "Flow Logotype")

-* State of the art reactive technologies, with several technical advantages over frameworks such as VueX and React.
 * Very simple, easy to use and very little boilerplate code.

-* A very flexible component model.
-No arbitrary rules about what code can change what state.
-Components are javascript objects (ES6 Proxies really), and changing their javascript properties is the same as changing their Flow properties.
-* Property inheritance for making it simple to pass down properties in the component hierarchy.
-* Safe direct manipulation of state and model.
+Excellent State Handling:

+* State of the art reactive technologies using ES6 Proxies.
-* Integrated, transparent and fully automated state handling (equivalent to MobX / causalityjs).
+* Integrated, transparent and fully automated state handling (equivalent to MobX / causalityjs) with safe direct manipulation of state.
+* The component state works by the same principles as the as the model state, so you can direct manipulate either component state or model state.
+* No arbitrary rules about what code can change what state.
+We believe in the programmers ability to use this wisley.
-* Consistent and minimal updates of stte and DOM
+* Consistent and minimal updates of state and DOM as a consequence of state change.

+Pure Javascript:

 * No dependency on template litterals, jsx, Typescript or CSS, just plain Javascript with direct DOM manipulation!
+* Support for Modular Reactive Programmatic, Responsive and Data driven Layout.
+MRP-RDDL.
+The most powerful layout concept for responsive and data driven layout that there can exist.
+More powerful than using CSS.

+Supreme Animation Support:

+* Integrated generalized global transition animations, using the FLIP animation technique.
+Simply activate animation with "animate: true" on your componen for a smooth lifecycle.
+* Fully customizeable animations.

+Possibly explicit component life cycle handling:

+* Typically component structures are built declarativley, however, you can take control over the life cycle of sub components in two ways:
+    ** Use keys to persist the state of a sub component.
+    ** Explicitly build and dispose a subcomponent in the setState/disposeState lifecycle functions of a component.
+0
+* Explicitly managing the lifecycle of child components has a number of possibilities.
+* A component can move from one part of the screen to another while maintaining its state.
+* Off-screen components is now a possibility.
+Allow components to live with a state off screen, for example usable for fast tab-panel switching where all dom elements of the hidden tab component are never deallocated.
 * Bottom up rendering capabilities: Finalize and force reflow of a child before a parent is rendered to take measures for fine control layout.
 Can be used for WYSIWYG word-processing and advanced responsive UI-behaviors.

-* Integrated FLIP animations for all transitions, simply activate, or customize to fit your specific needs.
+Future Safe:

 * DOM independent component model, future potential for portability to other platforms besides Web.

+Basic features:

+* Property inheritance for making it simple to pass down properties in the component hierarchy. (fullfills same role as Contexts in React)
 * Component key-paths, for convenient programmatic manipulation of components, UI test automation and debugging.
+* Component stage portals.
+Since portals works on the component level, the content of a portal can be in place before the portal has mounted.
+This is an improvement over React that needs to get hold of a node with a ref on mounting, before that node can be used as a portal, this forces React to populate the portal in a second redering pass.
+With Flow, the content of a portal work more in line with the contents of any other container, allowing a more smooth user experience.

+Overview:

 * Based on causalityjs (similar to MobX).
 * Lightweight < 100 kb.
 * Open source
-* Component stage portals.
-Since portals works on the component level, the content of a portal can be in place before the portal has mounted.
-This is an improvement over React that needs to get hold of a node with a ref on mounting, before that node can be used as a portal, this forces React to populate the portal in a second redering pass.
-This makes the content of a portal work more in line with the contents of any other container.

 # Running the demo